smtorres/StanfordClass/README.md

 Check the tutorials on this website: https://www.pyimagesearch.com/opencv-tutorials-resources-guides/

-# A note about CNN code
+# A note about the CNN code
-Most of the code was developed by Francisco Cantú  at the University of Houston.
+Most of the code was developed by Francisco CantÃº  at the University of Houston.
 For a wonderful application of CNNs, check his paper: "The fingerprints of fraud: Evidence from Mexico's 1988 Presidental election" (Forthcoming in the APSR) [link of working paper: https://polmeth.polisci.wisc.edu/Papers/1988_1.pdf]

 # To open the Jupyter notebook